 5) FCF = does it mean Net Cash Flow

 It is free cash flow.

-You may find formula and the further clarification in the following article: Free Cash Flow: A Complete Guide to Understanding FCF
+You may find the formula and further clarification in the following article: Free Cash Flow: A Complete Guide to Understanding FCF

-6) Book Value = How did you calculated or taken from where for each of last 10 years?
+6) Book Value = How did you calculated or taken from where for each of the last 10 years?

 It is calculated from the latest annual report data provided by screener.in

 7) In Capex NFA means “Net Block” or something else?
 Also how to calculate or what figure you have taken for WIP Change?

 NFA is netblock/net fixed assets.
 The data has been provided by screener.in in the default datasheet.

 Can we calculate Current Ratio in Screener Export to Excel Sheet?

 Thank you Dr. Vijay Malik.
 This analysis helped me a lot to include some more components on my stock checklist in terms of management behavioral analysis.